 Your air conditioner won’t run when you have a tripped breaker.

 To check if one has gotten overloaded, locate your home’s main electrical panel.
 You can find this gray fixture on the wall in the basement, garage or closet.

 - Make sure your hands and feet are free of moisture before you work on the panel or breakers.

-- Steadily move the breaker back to the “on” spot.
-If it instantly trips again, leave it alone and reach us at 605-206-3915.
-A fuse that keeps flipping may mean your home has an electrical issue.
+- Quickly move the switch back to the “on” position.
+If it immediately triggers again, don’t touch it and get in touch with us at 605-206-3915.
+A switch that keeps turning off might mean your residence has an electrical issue.

-If you’re using a smart thermostat, including ones made by Nest, Ecobee, Lux, Honeywell or Bosch, go to the manufacturer’s website for assistance.
-If you’re still having problems, reach us at 605-206-3915 for support.
+If you have a smart thermostat, like one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
+If you still can’t get it to work, contact us at 605-206-3915 for assistance.

 If your pan has a pump, find the float switch.
-If the switch is “up” and there’s water in the pan, you could need to replace the pump.
-Reach us at 605-206-3915 for assistance.
+If the lever is “up” and there’s water in the pan, you could need to get a new pump.
+Reach us at 605-206-3915 for help.